 The Mill Creek Watershed supplies 88-90% of the City's water need.
 In addition to this primary source, the City also has seven deep (800-1400') basalt wells used to supplement supply when stream levels decline in summer months.
 In an emergency, these wells would completely supply the city's needs.
 Wells are typically used when:

 - Surface water quality has changed due to weather events.

 - During the summer to meet increased water demands or when stream levels are low.

 The City's Water Treatment Plant is capable of producing 24 million gallons of water daily that meets or exceeds Environmental Protection Agency and Department of Health Drinking Water Standards.
-Quality assurance is provided through stringent lab and system monitoring and testing including a disinfection process using both ozone and chlorine.
+Quality assurance is provided through stringent lab and system monitoring and testing.
+Water is treated by using a roughing sand flow filter and is disinfected using UV light.
 The City maintains a state certified microbial laboratory at the Treatment Plant which provides efficient and timely water testing, testing results, and allows for rapid adjustments in treatment operations to consistent maintain water quality.

 Hydro Power Generation